Oats Dal Phirni or Oats Moong Dal Payasam, a No Rice made with oats and Moong Dal to get a creamy milk pudding.

+I used to buy fiction and never cookbooks.
 With the show always been aired, I never came around buying his books.
-Earlier it used to be fictions tha I was buying, after a while, without even noticing it, it was changed by cookbooks.
-I have so many cookbooks that I stopped counting and stopped looking at them as well.
-I feel so remorse because I have never cooked anything from most of the books.
+First of all, I never realized when from fiction, my reading turned to cookbooks.
+Even more, I have so many cookbooks that I stopped counting and stopped looking at them as well.
+Above all, I feel so remorse because I have never cooked anything from most of the books.

 Now back to this recipe, this calls for split moong dal and Oats.
 The recipe actually says one must soak the dal for nearly 3 -4 hours.
 On reading that he talks about Spilt moong dal and why should one soak for so long, I decided not to but in the end, I ended up leaving it soaking for that long.